BeeFit: Fitness & Wellness

 The result

-no significant difference in leg lean mass, muscle fiber cross-sectional area, or strength between groups.
+There was no significant difference in leg lean mass, muscle fiber cross-sectional area, or strength between groups.
 The resistance training stimulus, combined with adequate total protein, was enough to produce equivalent results.

 Your Application